EmoryMLIP/emory-reu-ret-website/content/projects/2021-tomography/index.md

 Limitations arise when using these portable CT scanners for medical procedures since these devices require extensive care, such as regular calibration for effective performance.
 This is where the point-of-care tomographic imaging problem begins.

 # The Beginning of the Problem
-Two parameters that relate to the geometry of portable CT scanning devices are: 1)R - distance between source and detector and 2) θ - orientation of source to detector.

 <p align="center">
   <img width="300" height="300" src="https://user-images.githubusercontent.com/84742324/126915305-c8b40ba1-d37f-4317-9bf6-66e5155a8cd5.png">
 </p>

 Limitations arise when using CT scanners for these medical procedures since these devices require extensive care, such as regular maintenance (calibration) for effective performance.
 Plus, transporting these to remote locations is not an easy task.
 Point-of-care imaging addresses these challenges by allowing radiologists to add portable CT scanners to their departments to increase patient satisfaction and improve medical outcomes.
-Two parameters that relate to the geometry of portable CT scanning devices are: 1)R - distance between source and detector and 2) θ - orientation of source to detector.
+Two parameters that relate to the geometry of portable CT scanning devices are:
+1. R - distance between source and detector and
+2. θ - orientation of source to detector.

 During the CT acquisition process, the x-ray source rotates around the patient.
 Each time the x-ray source moves to a new position, these parameters change.
 In point-of-care imaging, these parameters are essential during the data imaging process.
 Imprecise data (unknown parameters) yield to the reconstruction of poor quality images, while precise data (known parameters) yield a well reconstructed image.